Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Conclusions

 We are skeptical that the first option could be fruitful.
-Firstly, while noncompositional graphical-separation rule for cyclic causal model might salvage the No Fine-Tuning principle, it cannot help with the fact that \RCA\ and \IS\ would imply \emph{acyclic} causal structure and thus renders cyclic causal model irrelevant.
-Additionally, noncompositionality would imply that properties of a set of variables fail to reduce to the individual \emph{causal} dependence of each element on its causal parents.
-These \textit{holistic} properties would nevertheless be causally related to other variables.
-As these holistic properties are function of the joint distribution of a set of variables, these properties would presumably not appear as nodes themselves in the graphical model, and yet, the model would posit a lack of causal dependence of these properties relative to other variables, where this causal dependence would not be captured in the graphical structure.
-But the goal of adopting noncompositionality should be exactly to capture such causal dependencies!
-Finally, note that we cannot entertain any noncompositional separation rule that would imply conditional independence relations \emph{beyond} those implied by the $d$-separation rule for DAGs.
+Firstly, while noncompositional graphical-separation rules for cyclic causal models might salvage the No Fine-Tuning principle, it cannot help with the fact that \RCA\ and \IS\ would imply \emph{acyclic} causal structure and thus render cyclic causal models irrelevant.
+Additionally, noncompositionality would imply that causal dependence relations of a set of variables on another set do not reduce to the individual causal dependence of each element of the former on its causes.
+These \emph{holistic} properties would nevertheless be causally related to other variables but presumably not themselves appear as nodes in the graphical model.
+Thus, one can ask in what sense the model provides a causal explanation for these holistic properties at all.
+Finally, note that a noncompositional separation rule that implies conditional independence relations \emph{beyond} those implied by $d$-separation could be problematic, since it would not reduce to the $d$-separation rule for DAGs.
 After all, even classical causal models can violate every conditional independence relation \emph{not} implied by a $d$-separation relation in a DAG.